between books and cigarettes || JJK

 “Men have needs.
 You’re inexperienced.
 He complains about how suffocated he feels.
 You’re an anchor.”

 The words flash like neon lights behind your closed eyelids.
 You freeze.
 Your hands, which had been tangled in the fabric of his shirt, go completely rigid.
 A sudden, terrifying wave of inadequacy floods your veins.
 You look at Jungkook, so beautiful, so experienced, so effortlessly perfect, and you look at yourself, a broken, trembling mess of secrets and lies.
-You feel entirely inadequate, a plain background character trying to play a role she isn't qualified for.
+You feel entirely inferior, like a character trying to play a role you aren't qualified for.
 If you give in, if you try to meet his needs, you’ll just fail.
-You’ll be awkward, clumsy, and a disappointment.
+You’ll be awkward and clumsy and a disappointment.
 He deserves a woman, not a struggling, insecure girl.

 You panic.